 Instead of setting the values manually, the Console page also offers to make a snapshot - record the entire scene - from an external DMX, Art-Net or sACN source.
-The buttons in the Capture section become available when the CueCore2 is receiving the signal of the corresponding protocol.
-I.e. that the 'DMX' button is disabled unless the unit is receiving actual DMX.
-Please be aware that - once enabled - pressing one of the capture buttons will overwrite the current channel levels in all universes.
+The buttons in the Capture section become available when the CueCore3

-7.4 Recorder
+8.4 Recorder

 The Recorder section is used to capture dynamic content from an external source and store it inside a track.
 In order to be stored in flash memory, a track requires to be erased first.
 It is advised to manually erase the track before starting a record.
 This is done by selecting it in the table and then pressing the 'Erase' button.
-In case a non-erased track will be directly recorded then the CueCore2 will automatically first erase the track, however, this gives less control over the timing of the start of the recording, especially in the Manual mode.
+In case a non-erased track will be directly recorded then the CueCore3 will automatically first erase the track, however, this gives less control over the timing of the start of the recording, especially in the Manual mode.

-Figure 7.3: Recorder section
+Figure 8.3: Recorder section